Potter–Allison Farm

+The Potter–Allison Farm is an historic, American farm complex and national historic district that is located in Potter Township, Centre County, Pennsylvania.

+It was added to the National Register of Historic Places in 1977.

+History and architectural features

-Potter–Allison Farm is a historic farm complex and national historic district located at Potter Township, Centre County, Pennsylvania.
-The district includes nine contributing buildings and one contributing site in Centre Hall.
-The district includes the Potter–Allison House, 19th century wood barn, and a variety of outbuildings including a hog barn, equipment buildings, corn crib, stone slaughterhouse, and a springhouse.
-Also on the property are the remains of milling and tanning operations.
-The Georgian-style house was built about 1817, with a Victorian addition dating to the 1850s.
-It is a 2 1/2-story brick dwelling.
+This district includes nine contributing buildings and one contributing site in Centre Hall.
+The district includes the Potter–Allison House, a nineteenth-century wood barn, and a variety of outbuildings, including a hog barn, equipment buildings, a corn crib, a stone slaughterhouse, and a springhouse.
+Also located on the property are the remains of milling and tanning operations.

+The Georgian-style house was built circa 1817, with a Victorian section added sometime during the 1850s.
+It is a two-and-one-half-story brick dwelling.

 The property was originally owned and developed by General James Potter (1729–1789), who built a log cabin and grist mill.

 The property was acquired by the locally prominent Allison family in 1849.

 It was added to the National Register of Historic Places in 1977.